mefalloon/Memory-Game-Star-Wars-/README.md

 # Project_MemoryGame
 <h6>The Game:</h6>
-Match Wars is a game where you match the corresponding characters together before the time runs out and Darth Vader unleashes the the death star on totolino.
-Only uou Young jedi can save the galaxy from the embedding doom by matching all pairs.
+Match Wars is a game where you match the corresponding characters together before the time runs out and Darth Vader unleashes the the death star Only you Young jedi can save the galaxy from the embedding doom by matching all pairs.1 player can pick between 12 cards to match each pair before time runs out

 <h6>Technologies:</h6>
 HTML